spikenail/spikenail/README.md

 The whole chain could be changed in any way.

-Example of how "Before action" middleware could be overriden:
+For example, you can override "Before action" middleware in following way:

-In the model class:
+`models/Item.js`

 ```js